Fyodor Dostoevsky: Last years (1876–1881)

 On 3 February 1880 Dostoevsky was elected vice-president of the Slavic Benevolent Society, and he was invited to speak at the unveiling of the Pushkin memorial in Moscow.
 On 8 June he delivered his speech, giving an impressive performance that had a significant emotional impact on his audience.
 His speech was met with thunderous applause, and even his long-time rival Turgenev embraced him.
 Konstantin Staniukovich praised the speech in his essay "The Pushkin Anniversary and Dostoevsky's Speech" in The Business, writing that "the language of Dostoevsky's [Pushkin Speech] really looks like a sermon.
 He speaks with the tone of a prophet.
 He makes a sermon like a pastor; it is very deep, sincere, and we understand that he wants to impress the emotions of his listeners."
-The speech was criticised later by liberal political scientist Alexander Gradovsky, who thought that Dostoevsky idolised "the people", and by conservative thinker Konstantin Leontiev, who, in his essay "On Universal Love", compared the speech to French utopian socialism.
+The speech was criticised later by liberal political scientist Alexander Gradovsky, who thought that Dostoevsky idolised "the people", and by the conservative thinker Konstantin Leontiev, who, in his essay "On Universal Love", compared the speech to French utopian socialism.
 The attacks led to a further deterioration in his health.